FanPoints/server-js/docs/partners/fanPointsManagement.md

 ## Undo a Purchase

-You can undo purchase items connected to a fan points transaction using the following snippet:
+You can undo purchase items connected to a Fan Points transaction using the following snippet.
+This is usefule when a purchase has been redeemed.

 ```typescript
 client.fanPoints.undoPurchase(